philterd/philter/docs/docs/redaction/contexts.md

 To verify how information is being mapped within a context:

 1. Click the **View Context** (eye) icon for a specific row.
-2. A preview dialog will open, displaying up to 20 recent mapping entries.
-Each entry shows the **Token Hash** (a secure representation of the original data) and its corresponding **Replacement**.
+2. A dialog will show **Filter Type** and **Count** totals for the context, or indicate that no entries were found.
 3. Click **Close** to return to the main list.

+For individual mappings, use the [context entries API](../api_and_sdks/api/contexts_api.md).
+Listing returns replacement metadata; exports include keyed token hashes and require the same deployment encryption key when imported elsewhere.

 ### Clearing a Context